Statement of Purpose

 Circulation policies are necessary to enable the maximum use of available materials for the public at large.
 The Thomas Memorial Library staff recognizes that part of their role as stewards is to ensure the most responsible use of materials for everyone.
 As such, no special privileges will be granted to any individual or class of patron.

-Residents Library services are free to all Cape Elizabeth residents, property owners, any student duly enrolled in the Cape Elizabeth school system, and all town employees, including school faculty and staff.
+Residents Library services are free to all Cape Elizabeth residents, property owners, students enrolled in the Cape Elizabeth school system, and all Town employees, including school faculty and staff.
 Borrowing privileges will be granted to residents five (5) years old and older.

 Non-residents Non-residents will pay a nonrefundable annual membership fee equal to the current per capita cost per resident as set by the Town Council.
 They will enjoy all the privileges and services provided by the library except for reserving library facilities.
 Non-resident proprietors of local businesses will be given a waiver of the annual membership fee upon request.
 Adult children of Cape Elizabeth residents who live in a neighboring town must adhere to the regular non-resident policy stated above.
-Temporary summer residents will pay a non-refundable quarterly fee equal to 25% of the regular nonresident fee, plus a refundable fifty dollar ($50.00) deposit.
 The Library Director reserves the right to waive a non-resident fee.

 Registration and Library Cards

-Patron registration must be done in person at the Library.
-Adult patrons are defined as any patron in ninth (9th) grade and older.
 Applicants will be expected to produce proof of identity and residency.
 Identity may be established using any of the following documents containing photographs and physical information: U.S. Passport, valid state driver’s license, state or federal ID card, school ID card, U.S Military IDs.
-For those under 18 who cannot present a document listed above, the following will be accepted: School record or report card, Clinic or Doctor Record, or a Day-care/Nursery School Record.
-Residency may be established using any of the above documents plus: Deeds, Rental Agreements or Utility bills addressed to the applicant at a local street address.
-All children between the ages of five (5) and through the completion of eighth (8th) grade must have a parent’s or guardian’s signature on his or her registration card.
-Parents should understand that while their signatures do not compromise the Library’s policy on confidentiality they remain fiscally responsible for all damages or losses incurred by the minor.
+For those between the ages of 13 and 18 who cannot present a document listed above, the following will be accepted: School record or report card, clinic or doctor record, or presence of a parent or guardian with a photo ID or valid TML card.
+Residency may be established using any of the above documents plus: deeds, rental agreements or utility bills addressed to the applicant at a local street address.
+Children between the ages of five (5) and twelve (12) must have a parent’s or guardian’s acknowledgement noted on their library card application.
+Parents should understand that while their acknowledgement does not compromise the library’s Confidentiality Policy they remain financially responsible for all damages or losses incurred by the minor.
 Patrons are given a plastic library card that serves as their key to all library services:

-- Adult patrons must present a library card or photo ID to proceed with all circulation transactions.
-Children must present a library card or one of the ID documents specified above.
+Adult patrons must present a library card or photo ID to proceed with all circulation transactions.
+Child patrons must present a library card or one of the ID documents specified above.

 - To observe all rules and policies of the library, to be responsible for all materials borrowed with my card, and to pay all fines and fees associated with its use.